 Video is a great way to show you care on Father’s Day.
 It lets you share a lifetime of memories with one thoughtful gift.
-Especially now, when COVID-19 makes it harder to be together, a video gives you a way to be there with Dad, even if you can’t show up in person.
+A video gives you a way to be there with Dad, even if you can’t show up in person.

 But if you’re not sure where to start with your Father’s Day video, we’re here to help.
 We’ve put together a list of 15 simple ideas to help you make a creative, heartfelt video for Dad.